iluvjava/Silly_Julia_stuff/Mathematical Optimizations (Basics)/README.md

   * This one is more famous, and can interface with various different kind of solvers
   * This one has more tutorial examples.
 * `GLPK`: This is just a library in C and Julia Wraps around it.
+* `COSMO`: A pure julia optimizer, supports semi-definite programming, using the method of ADMM.
+* `JuliaOpt`: A collection of pure julia solver.
+Works with `convex.jl`, `JuMP.jl` interface.
-* `Convex.jl`: This is for convex problems, see [here](https://jump.dev/Convex.jl/stable/) for more.
+* `Convex.jl`: This is for convex problems interface, see [here](https://jump.dev/Convex.jl/stable/) for more.
 Usually people use stuff like:
   * Second Order Cone representable objective
     * SCS solver is the best
     * GLPK is for Linear programming, mixed integer programming.